smckech/lordcephei.github.io/pages/formatting.md

 You may be asked for username and password details, fill these in and assuming you have repository access, all should be fine.

 When you want to edit the repository again, you do not need to clone a new copy.
 Instead, make sure you update your local copy with all the changes other developers have made.
+And follow the steps above, starting with the _add_{: style="color: blue"} command.

     git pull origin master